lipemat/js-boilerplate/README.md

 To use the built in TypeScript, copy the following items from `templates` into your project root:
 1. `tsconfig.json`

 TypeScript will run a validator during dev and output any errors in the console.
 These same errors will display within PHPStorm if you copied tsconfig.json file in step 1.
-You technically don't have to fix any issues to compile but it's recommended.
+You technically don't have to fix any issues to compile, but it's recommended.

 Babel will automatically compile TypeScript files into the finished javascript, and will ignore errors.